FOCUSED ON THE LONG GAME WITH GYM OWNER ASHLEIGH GASS.

 Gass now is able to spend more time “ON” the business, which includes strong growth in the online space, which she heads up with coach Jason.

 As Jason and Blythe continue to grow and expand their business, Gass will focus more on business development, client care and retention, online program development and scaling.
-She’s hoping in the next couple years, Jason, Blythe, and Kyler (current junior coach) transition into full-time, career coaches and business owners themselves.
+She’s hoping in the next couple of years, Jason, Blythe, and Kyler (current junior coach) transition into full-time, career coaches and business owners themselves.

 Gass’ other big goal is to continue to build her online business, which currently brings in approximately 20 to 30 percent of MOVE’s revenue.